BKnight760/NIFutureTech/k3s_install.md

 To nicely wrap all of the pieces together, we use a [Helm](https://helm.sh/) chart.
 This isn't required, but could simplify more complicated deployments.

 SystemLink provides a [starter helm chart](https://dev.azure.com/ni/DevCentral/_git/Skyline?path=/HelmStarterScaffold) that you can use to create one of your own.

+# Troubleshooting

+- Switching to the nginx ingress controller does not adopt any existing ingress configurations.
+If you deployed an ingress config before switching from traefik to nginx, you'll need to delete and redeploy the ingress configurations.

+- My container doesn't start after deploying to k3s.
+What could be wrong?

+  Run `kubectl describe pod <pod-name>` and check these common issues:
+  - ImagePullBackoff - The kubernetes cluster can't find your docker container image on dockerhub, or doesn't have access to it.
+  - CrashLoopBackoff - The container started, but exited.
+Containers are expected to run forever unless there's an issue that causes it to exit.
+Many times, you haven't specified a command that keeps the container from exiting.
+Check the command in the [hello-world-deployment.yaml](hello-world/k3s-manifests/hello-world-deployment.yaml)